denniscwylie/sarks/sarks_vignette.md

 ### 1.3.1 k-mers

-For now let’s focus specifically on the column peaks$kmer, which tells us that SArKS has identified
+For now let’s focus specifically on the column `peaks$kmer`, which tells us that SArKS has identified

 ```R